 But pizza giants like Papa John's and Little Caesars have yet to take a stand against the misery behind every bite of mozzarella and offer consumers an alternative: vegan cheese.
 So while pizza chains like Mellow Mushroom, Lebron James’ Blaze Pizza, and Pieology are shaping the future of pizza by offering dairy-free cheese options, Papa John’s and Little Caesars are lagging behind.

 As leaders in the pizza industry, Papa John’s and Little Caesars have an opportunity to make a meaningful change for consumers and cows alike through a simple addition to their menus.
 Please join me in urging these chains to take a slice out of cruelty and offer vegan cheese.

 (*this language was updated from an earlier version)

-Compassion Over Killing needs your help with “Little Caesars and Papa John’s: Take a Slice out of Cruelty—Offer Vegan Cheese!”.
-Join Compassion Over Killing and 99,160 supporters today.
+Animal Outlook needs your help with “Little Caesars and Papa John’s: Take a Slice out of Cruelty—Offer Vegan Cheese!”.
+Join Animal Outlook and 103,715 supporters today.